How India's COVID crisis has changed Bollywood | DW | 16.07.2021

 COVID takes heavy toll on 'Tollywood'

-Around 1,600-1,800 films are typically produced in India every year in various languages.
-About 200-250 of them are Hindi films – popularly known as Bollywood films.
+Around 1,600 to 1,800 films are typically produced in India every year in various languages.
+About 200 to 250 of them are in the Hindi language, popularly known as Bollywood films.

 "It is a worrying situation.
 Many big releases have been hit, and this has disrupted the entire production chain.
-Losses have been incurred and worryingly nobody has an answer when the situation will normalize," Taran Adarsh, another trade analyst, told DW.
+Losses have been incurred and worryingly nobody has an answer when the situation will normalize," said Taran Adarsh, another trade analyst.

 Unlike films in Kannada, Tamil and Telugu languages, where mega production houses and corporate-political backing are the norm, a majority of films produced in Kerala, southern India, are from small production houses.